Add CSRF Middleware

 // Verifies that the CSRF token in the request header was cryptographically generated from the

-// CSRF secret in your application session.
+// CSRF secret in your user's session.

 export const isCsrfTokenValid = function (req) {

-const csrfToken = req.headers['x-xsrf-token'];
+const csrfToken = req.headers['x-csrf-token'];

 if (!csrfToken || !req.session.csrfSecret){